admob-plus/admob-plus/website/docs/cordova/ads/webview.md

 ## Getting Started

-Before you can display ads in the WebView, you'll need to do some preliminary steps.
+Before you can display ads in the WebView, you'll need to do some preliminary steps and have done the [Getting Started](https://admob-plus.github.io/docs/cordova) steps of the plugin.

 ### Preferences in config.xml